If you think you or someone you know could be suicidal, please call 911 immediately.

 - Listen to the student’s response.
 You need not be scared off by an emotional response.
 Talking about a problem, or labeling a crisis, does not make it worse.
 It is the first step toward resolving it.
 Be patient.
 Don’t give up if the student doesn’t talk easily.

 - Deal directly with the issues without judgment.
-Allow the student to tell his or her story.
+Allow the student to tell their story.
 Allow silences if it occurs.
 Sometimes what follows can be especially productive.

 - Restate what you have heard, so the student will know you understand.

-- Ask what he or she believes would help.
+- Ask what the student believes would help.

 - Suggest resources and offer hope.

 - Know your own boundaries and limitations, and if necessary, get help determining a course of action.
 Say something like, “I know (name) in (department/office) who has helped other students with similar circumstances.
-I’d like to call him/her right now to get input/advice about this.
+I’d like to call them right now to get input/advice about this.
 Will you please stay while I call?”.
-If no, respect the student’s decision; invite him or her to reconnect with you as needed.
+If no, respect the student’s decision; invite them to reconnect with you as needed.
 If you have lingering concerns, alert another network partner who may have additional thoughts about supporting the student.